mstein/grails-mongodb-console/README.md

 The plugin does not require the official mongodb-gorm plugin in order to work, but it will use the configured mongo bean if the plugin is installed in your project.
 In any case, it pulls the mongodb and GMongo dependencies to work with mongodb.
 If you already have these but with different versions, you can exclude them from your BuildConfig.groovy.
-Please do note that the aggregrate framework manipulation is not available in GMongo in version anterior to the 1.0.
+Please do note that the aggregrate framework manipulation is not available in GMongo in versions anterior to the 1.0.

 For now, you can clone the git repository, then run ``grails run-app`` and navigate to ``<root-project-name>/mviewer``.
-A running MongoDB instance is required (connect on localhost:27017 by default).
+A running MongoDB instance is required (the plugin connects on localhost:27017 by default).
 Configurable host/port will come later.

 ## License